Cumulus Media: Initial public offering and accelerating acquisitions

 Cumulus became a publicly traded company on June 26, 1998.
 The company raised $400 million selling 7.6 million common shares at $14.00 each, $125 million in preferred stock, and $160 million in Senior Subordinated Bonds.
 At that time Cumulus owned or was committed to buy 176 stations – 124 FM stations and 52 am stations in 34 U.S. markets.
 In its first 17 months, Cumulus acquired 207 stations, creating the first mid-size market radio conglomerate.
-Following the company's IPO, its stock fell from $14 to $8 per share on October 2, 1998 before beginning a climb to close 1999 at $50.75.
+Following the company's IPO, its stock fell from $14 to $8 per share on October 2, 1998, before beginning a climb to close 1999 at $50.75.
 Some radio executives familiar with small markets thought that Cumulus was overpaying to buy top stations in markets that did not have a great upside potential.

 For 1998, Cumulus reported revenue of $98.8 million, with broadcast cash flow of $26.6 million.
 Its cash-flow margin reached 27 percent.
 For 1999, Cumulus reported $180 million in revenue and $46.7 million broadcast cash flow.
 On November 19, 1999, Cumulus sold an additional 10 million shares at $24.93, raising $250 million.
 Acquisitions continued at an accelerating pace.
 At this point, the company owned or operated pending closing 246 stations in 45 markets.
 In a period of two years and six months, Cumulus became the second largest U.S. broadcasting group in terms of stations operated.
 It also raised a staggering $1.3 billion when considering sales of common and preferred stock shares, senior bank lines of credit, and senior subordinated debt or junk bonds which when issued were rated CCC+.
 The stock market acknowledged the remarkable growth with a share price that rose to a high of $51.00 on December 31, 1999.

-Challenges in 2000

-Cumulus was a part-time participant in the euphoria of the dot-com bubble and was impacted by the hysteria that followed its burst.
-The reasons included very rapid growth and skyrocketing share price which in the euphoria period fed on itself.
-The hysteria which followed was driven by both the absence of earnings and rumors which suggested the rapid growth might be false.